Lida Lopes Cardozo Kindersley: Career

 In 1976 she met British stone-carver and type designer David Kindersley at a conference about type design, and soon afterwards relocated to the UK to become his apprentice at his workshop in Cambridge.
 This association developed into a close creative partnership which lasted until David's death in 1995.

-Lida and David collaborated on many creative works including the British Library gates, a 1980 memorial stone to Richard III at Leicester Cathedral and Stations of the Cross for the London Oratory School and in establishing the Cardozo Kindersley Workshop in Cambridge.
+Lopes Cardozo and Kindersley collaborated on many creative works including the British Library gates, a 1980 memorial stone to Richard III at Leicester Cathedral and Stations of the Cross for the London Oratory School and in establishing the Cardozo Kindersley Workshop in Cambridge.

-In her subsequent career Lida has created works across the UK and beyond as public and private commissions with a particular focus on gravestones and memorials.
+In her subsequent career Lopes Cardozo has created works across the UK and beyond as public and private commissions with a particular focus on gravestones and memorials.

 Many of her works can be seen in Cambridge and Cambridge University, including a memorial for Stephen Hawking at Gonville and Caius College.

 In 2015 she was awarded an MBE for services to lettercutting.

+Lopes Cardozo is an Honorary Fellow of Magdalene College, Cambridge, and in 2023 was conferred with an honorary doctorate (Doctor of Letters) by Cambridge University.